Professor Mahon is on sabbatical leave until Michaelmas term 2026.

 Biography

-Alyce Mahon is the department's specialist in Modern and Contemporary Art History and Theory.
+Alyce Mahon specialises in Modern and Contemporary Art History and Theory.
 She studied the History of Art & Architecture and Modern English at Trinity College Dublin, graduating with a double first and gold medal for exceptional academic achievement.
 Awarded both Chevening and British Academy scholarships for doctoral studies she moved to London to pursue a PhD at the Courtauld Institute of Art.
-She received her doctorate in 1999 and took up her position at Cambridge in 2000.
+She received her doctorate in 1999 and took up her position at Cambridge in 2000 when she was also elected Fellow of Trinity College Cambridge.

 Research